 Laughter therapy at CTCA

 Laughter therapy strives to help you use and enjoy laughter as a tool for healing.
-Dr. Katherine Puckett, National Director of Mind-Body Medicine at CTCA, first introduced laughter therapy to Midwestern Regional Medical Center upon a patient's request.
+Dr. Katherine Puckett, Chief of the Division of Mind-Body Medicine at CTCA®, first introduced laughter therapy at our Illinois hospital upon a patient's request.

 According to Dr. Puckett, at the end of a laughter therapy session, patients have said things like "I didn't even think about cancer during Laughter Club" and "That felt great!
 Things have been so hard that we hadn't laughed in months."
-Dr. Puckett adds that, just recently, the eight-year-old daughter of a CTCA patient who attended Laughter Club said afterwards: "I never thought about laughing everyday, but now I realize I can.
+Dr. Puckett adds that the 8-year-old daughter of a CTCA patient who attended Laughter Club said afterwards: "I never thought about laughing every day, but now I realize I can.
 Like even when I don't feel happy, I can still laugh and feel better."